khaors/geocompr/main.md

   unite("con_reg", continent:region_un, sep = ":", remove = TRUE)
 ```

-The `separate()` function does the exact opposite of the `unite()` function, i.e. it splits one column into multiple columns using either a regular expression or character positions.
+The `separate()` function does the opposite of `unite()`: it splits one column into multiple columns using either a regular expression or character positions.

 ```r